BetterThanTomorrow/calva/docs/site/formatting.md

 You can adjust the above mentioned defaults, and the default indents, by configuring the formatting using [cljfmt's configuration EDN](https://github.com/weavejester/cljfmt#configuration).

-This configuration can either be provided via a file or via clojure-lsp (see [Clojure LSP Settings](https://clojure-lsp.io/settings/)).
+This configuration can either be provided via a file or via clojure-lsp.
+See [Providing configuration via clojure-lsp](#providing-configuration-via-clojure-lsp) below.

 ### Providing configuration via a config file